aFku/Django-Instodramat/README.md

 EMAIL_HOST_PASSWORD - Password for email account

 ## Running app

+### Docker container

+I put example dockerfile inside repository.
+You can use it to deploy application.

+Just go to the directory where dockerfile is and run command:

+`docker build -t <image_tag> .`

+And then:

+`docker run -d -p 8080:8080 <image_tag>`

+The app will be available on port 8080 of your localhost.

+### Local

 It is recommended to create python virtual environment for this project.
 It could be done by executing command: